-Throughout the trip, nourishing food that is simple and easy to prepare is cooked on a camp stove or over a campfire.
+Throughout the trip, simple and easy to prepare, nourishing food is cooked on a camp stove or over a campfire.

 Breakfast may include hot or cold cereal, bagels and cream cheese, egg burritos, pancakes, fruit, juice, or hot cocoa.

 Lunch is generally prepared and packed in the morning and may include items like sandwiches, pita pockets, cheese and crackers, fruit, or vegetables and hummus.

 Dinner is generally a hot meal and may include soup, pasta, tacos, burritos, baked potatoes, or pizza.

 Campers participate fully in preparation, cooking, and clean-up.
 Some fresh foods can be purchased during the trip; perishable items are stored in a cooler.
 Snacks will be offered as needed.
+We do not want our teens to be hungry.

-Vegetarians/vegans can be accommodated, but please thoroughly explain any special food needs on the camp health form.
+Vegetarians/vegans can be accommodated, but please thoroughly explain any special food needs on CampDoc forms.
 Contact the Wildwood Director at least 4 weeks prior to your camper's trip to discuss food needs, or if your camper will need to bring any food.
-If a trip participant will need special foods for a medical reason, please bring those foods with you to camp inside a sealable container.
+If a camper will need special foods for a medical reason, please bring those foods to camp inside a labeled, sealable container.
 Ensure that any food brought to camp is free of peanuts or tree nuts, or traces of these.

-Mail & Phone Calls
+Phone Calls & Mail

+Please do not send a cellular phone with your camper.
 Campers do not generally make or receive phone calls while they are on trips.
 Trip leaders carry cellular phones and check in with Wildwood regularly.
-In case of an emergency, please contact Wildwood by phone (numbers are on the handbook cover).
-Please do not send a cellular phone with your camper.
-Trip participants generally don't receive mail or e-mail.
+In case of a family emergency, please contact Wildwood by phone (603-899-5589) and we will contact the trip leaders.
+Trip participants generally don't receive mail or e-mails.